 3. Hand pick: There’s nothing better (I mean annoying.) than picking off some big, disgusting potato beetles, but it works so we’ll keep on with this tried and true method.

 4. Increase local wildlife: Creating a farmland full of diverse vegetation increases our animal and insect biodiversity.
 Along with decorative flowers, we also plant flower varieties with the sole purpose of attracting beneficial insects and native pollinators and our no-till methods preserve the habitat for the larvae of these insects in the soil.
 In the future we plan to create permanent hedgerows around our farm to provide homes for other beneficial creatures such as birds and snakes.

-At Catena Farm we believe that soil health is the key to growing great produce.
-As our name suggests, the link between the sun, water, air, microbiology, animals, and soil come together to create beautiful, nutritious produce.
+At Catena Farm we believe that the health of the soil is the key to growing great produce.
+As our name suggests (Catena, meaning chain in Latin), the link between the sun, water, air, plants, animals, and microbiology of the soil come together to allow us to grow beautiful, nutritious produce.
 As farmers, we try to ensure that all of these factors play their part to the best of their ability.

 Our produce is always grown without the use of any kind of chemical fertilizer, pesticide or herbicide.
 We try to grow our food the way nature intended and never use any kind of sprays on our crops, organically certified or not.
 We don’t believe there is a spray out there that can differentiate between a pest and a beneficial insect and for that reason avoid them altogether.
 As frustrating as some pests may be, they still play a role in nature, oftentimes as a food source for beneficial larvae or native birds.

 We are not organically certified, but perhaps may be in the future.
 For now, our customers know that we go over and above organic regulations because we truly believe in the health of the soil, our plants, and ultimately, ourselves.
 After all, you are what you eat.